NassimBentarka/NBN-Pi-Core/README.md

 ## Getting started

 ### Prerequisites
-  * SSH Server: acting as a "proxy" SSH server with a static IP or DDNS domain with port 22 accessible from internet.
+  * SSH Server: acting as a "proxy" SSH server with a static IP or DDNS domain accessible from internet.
   * Bastion host: any linux device/VM - hardware: Raspberry Pi is preferred.

 ### Installation